71/dance/README.md

 ### Selection behaviors

-Dance by default uses caret-based selections just like VSCode.
+Dance by default uses caret-based selections just like VS Code.
 This means a selection is anchored between two carets (i.e. positions between characters), and may be empty.